lVeliarl/wx-demo-v-bundle/README.md

-Under the src/widgets folder, a component was encapsulated using protoUI webix.ui.getapp
+Under the src/widgets folder, a component was encapsulated using protoUI webix.ui.jetapp

 I want this component to run independently after packaging, and currently my packaging method must introduce jet. umd. js before that